Welcome!

 Find answers to your questions

-about ETA-IL
+about

 What is ETA-IL?

 The rules for travel to Israel have changed.
-Starting from August 2024, visitors from visa-exempt countries are required to obtain an ETA-IL(Electronic Travel Authorization) to enter the state of Israel.
+Starting from January 2025, visitors from visa-exempt countries are required to obtain an ETA-IL(Electronic Travel Authorization) to enter the state of Israel.
 An approved ETA-IL, indicates that you are allowed to travel to Israel and stay for up to 90 days per visit.

-All travelers to Israel must have a valid visa or ETA-IL approval before they start their journey.
+All travelers to Israel must have a valid visa or an ETA-IL approval before they start their journey.
 If you are eligible, obtaining an ETA-IL is a simpler and faster process.
 Learn more

 Note: Israeli citizens or holders of an Israeli identity number do not need to apply for an ETA-IL.